CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-DataController.md

     ![](./media/8.png "Lab Environment")

 1. Navigate to the Resource Group from the Azure portal navigation pane and click on the Resource Group named azure-arc.
-Look for the resource named **Arc-Data-Demo** of resource type Azure Arc enabled Kubernetes resource.
+Look for the resource named **Arc-Data-Demo** of resource type Azure Arc-enabled Kubernetes resource.

     ![](./media/9.png "Lab Environment")